 DRAM 260 – Advanced Stagecraft– Prerequisite, DRAM 160 or permission of the instructor.
 The course provides practical applications of principles and techniques used in technical theatre.
 Lectures are supported by individually scheduled workshop sessions where techniques are applied to a theatrical production.

-DRAM 277 – Introduction to Theatrical Design and Production– General principles of scenic, costume, and lighting design/implementation for the theatre.
+DRAM 277 – Introduction to Theatrical Design – General principles of scenic, costume, and lighting design/implementation for the theatre.

 DRAM 279 – Intro to Theatre Management.
 An overview of the major functions of management in the American nonprofit theatre including marketing, fundraising, finances, strategy and operations.
 Presentation skills will be practiced.

 DRAM 280 – Period Styles for the Theatre– A study of visual, cultural, and social styles through history as the forms developed, and as they relate to stylistic production for the theatre.
 Students may not receive credit for both DRAM 280 and 480.

 DRAM 281 – Theatre History and Literature I– Prerequisite, DRAM 120.
 Survey of theatre practice and writing from the Greeks to 1700.

 DRAM 282 – Theatre History and Literature II– Prerequisite, DRAM 120.
 Survey of theatre practice and writing from 1700 to 1920.

 DRAM 283 – Theatre History and Literature III– Prerequisite, DRAM 120.
 Survey of theatre practice and writing from 1930 to the present.